traefik/traefik/docs/configuration/acme.md

 For example: if `acme.storage`'s value is `/etc/traefik/acme/acme.json`, the backup file will be `/etc/traefik/acme/acme.json.bak`.

 !!! note
-    When Træfik is launched in a container the storage file's parent directory needs to be mounted to be able to access the backup file on the host.
+    When Træfik is launched in a container, the storage file's parent directory needs to be mounted to be able to access the backup file on the host.
     Otherwise the backup file will be deleted when the container is stopped.
 Træfik will only generate it once!

 ## Fallbacks